Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 ***Ian "Death-Eye" Wilde***

 Hunched over, tense and fierce.
 Head dripping in blood, gore splattered everywhere.
-A bestial snarl...not the sound of a thinking man.
+A bestial snarl... not the sound of a thinking man.
 Whatever was going on, Bruuk was *definitely* not here right now, and the snarling menace that had taken his place was *not* happy with the world.
 Experimentally, beast-Bruuk pressed down on the Qinis’s chest with one of his forepaws.
 There was a quiet snap of bone, as the delicate mercenary offered as much resistance to Bruuk’s huge weight as a wet tissue paper.
 Its suffering was instantly over.

-Bruuk swung his blocky head toward Ian, stared as if confused for a moment...then *snarled.*
+Bruuk swung his blocky head toward Ian, stared as if confused for a moment... then *snarled.*

 Ian was locked in a room with an enraged animal.
 A swift and powerful animal, with a grizzly’s claws and a tiger’s teeth.
 He had no idea what the hell had happened, but his first priority had to be protecting his friends, so he slowly moved himself between Bruuk and Moj and kept himself as non-threatening as possible.

-"Easy, mate...easy…"
+"Easy, mate... easy…"

 The animal that had been his friend hunkered down, growled at him.
 One paw dragged the ruined Qinisi carcass slightly behind him, protectively.
 His ears were flat, his hackles up, but his tail tucked down and his hips drooping.
 He felt threatened.